Piano- Will any instrument do?

 - If a student must miss a lesson, it is asked that I be notified at least several hours in advance, or the day before if possible.
 There will be no refunds given for missed lessons.

-- There will be makeup lessons if there is a case of inclement weather.
+- There will be online lessons if there is a case of inclement weather.
 The teacher will notify the student's parents of her inability to teach that day.
 If the teacher does not contact you, then lessons will be held as per usual.

 - Parents need to drop off and pick up their student on time.
 Parents should not plan to stay for the lesson.
 However, you may occasionally ask permission of the teacher to observe a lesson.

 - Students are expected to practice at least five times a week for the amount of practice time I suggest (30 minutes for beginning students and 45 minutes to an hour for more advanced students).
 This is crucial to the student’s improvement and makes the use of lesson time most efficient.
-Students need to record in their practice notebook the days and length of time practiced each week for the teacher to see.

 - Parents should not hesitate to talk to me about the progress of their student.
 There will also be times when I will inform you of my feelings about the student’s progress.